 Wild Turkeys In The Past and Today

-They are native to North America.
+These birds are native to North America.
 In the 1500s European explorers brought them back to Europe from Mexico.
 Since that time they have been very popular to eat.

-Fun Facts About Wild Turkeys
+Fun Facts About The Wild Turkey

 They mostly walk, but they can fly.
 When they are threatened, the females tend to fly and the males tend to run away.